pedcremo/wifibytes-client-daw/README_TODO.md

 * We should remove from package.json all libraries that are not used anymore.
 Otherwise it would be nice to import all css libraries and third party javascript that at the moment are imported by www/index.html using ES6 importing mechanism and installing those libraries as nam libraries

+* Maybe we need a litle refactoring of our app.
+Some react components are outside components folder and it seems confusing

 NOTE:As at the moment of this code checking in deep it’s quite evident there are tons of bugs and things need to be fixed in your app.
 What is quite clear is that the most evident misbehavior on the APP is it doesn’t work as expected.
 It fails at every level.
 So in order to prioritize your efforts my tip is; PLEASE!, make it works properly.